Sage Privacy Policy

 The verifiable consumer request initiated by you or your authorized agent must:

-• Include your full legal name, email address, and phone number, which we will need to contact you in order to verify that you are the person about whom we collected Personal Information or an authorized representative.
+• Include your full legal name, email, and phone number, which we will need to contact you in order to verify that you are the person about whom we collected Personal Information or an authorized representative.

-You also have the right to be free from discrimination if you choose to exercise your rights under the law, and Sage Truck Driving Schools will not discriminate by:
+The CCPA provides the right to be free from discrimination if you choose to exercise your rights under the statute, and Sage will not discriminate by:

 • Denying you goods or services.